breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Directed acyclic graphs

-Simulating a DFA using a matrix can be wasteful, since we only ever inhabit one state at a time.
+Simulating a DFA using a matrix can be inefficient, since we only ever inhabit one state at a time.
 The real benefit of using matrices comes when simulating nondeterminstic finite automata (NFA).
 Typical implementations require cloning the NFA when multiple transitions are valid.
 Instead of cloning the machine, we can simulate the superposition of all states using a single matrix.

 <table>
 <tr>